 4 credit hours.
-Prerequisite: one 200-level political science course, preferably POL 202.
+Prerequisite: POL 202.
 Offered fall.

 POL 332: Civil Liberties in the United States

 Traditional constitutional guarantees of civil liberty and due process in American life are examined.
 Included is an examination of legal decisions and the justifications offered for those decisions.